 “I would expect that there’s going to be some litigation around these rules,” Hendrick said.
 “Not only based on the content of them but also around the justification for why they were put forth.
 So, I don’t think that this is the final word.”

 In the meantime, Hendrick said, for employers who feel the changes aren’t practical, “it might be time to speak to their congressional representatives about this.”

 “In the four years of the Trump administration — in terms of employment-based sponsorship — this latest change is the most far-reaching and profound in terms of its impact on employers and immigrant workers,” Tsai said.

-“This is pretty dramatic and [will] mak[e] employers and business leaders question whether or not they want to hire immigrant workers, which I think may be overkill,” he said.
+“This is pretty dramatic and making employers and business leaders question whether or not they want to hire immigrant workers, which I think may be overkill,” he said.
 “Because they would not have hired or even thought about H-1B workers unless they couldn’t find workers for this particular position.
 This just means that open positions will remain open.”